Chaplinski/Portfolio/README.md

 **Letter of Recommendation**

 I have contained in this repository 2 letters of recommendation from my former employers at [KAABOO Del Mar](https://www.kaaboodelmar.com/) - San Diego's second largest event.
-I was given the task of handling group sales.All goals were met, as the event sold out passes in August.
+I was given the task of handling group sales.
+All goals were met, as the event sold out passes in August.
 This was a one-season contract which I fulfilled beyond expectations.

 **MoveBall**